Everything about the economy right now comes back to one thing: Inflation.

 According to a Philadelphia Federal Reserve survey, economists predict an average inflation rate of 3.4% over the next five years…

 That’s more than double the 1.5% average recorded five years before the pandemic.

 And a report by Trading Economics found that most investors expect inflation to run above 6% over the next year.

 So, economists and investors believe inflation will remain high in the short term.

 Now, we don’t expect inflation to run red-hot forever.
 When the global supply chain returns to normal and Covid lockdowns end in China, prices will come down.

 But even if the Fed miraculously achieves its target inflation rate of 2%, that’s still reduces your purchasing power over the next decade by more than 18%.

-That means we need to revamp our asset allocation model to prepare for this New Reality of Money.
+That means we need to revamp our asset allocation model to prepare for this New Order of Money.